Chas Burton talks about his role as a volunteer at the Centre, helping out in the café, and also his role as a carer as his wife has MS.

 Our therapeutic leisure groups are informal, welcoming groups offering various fun activities and events.
 Members enjoy a drink and chat with peers or join in with one of the wide range of activities on offer.

 The aim of the therapeutic leisure groups is to provide people with the opportunity to connect with other members and to participate in fun activities.
-When dealing with a long-term neurological conditions, life can become dominated by day to day essentials.
+When dealing with a long-term neurological condition, life can become dominated by day to day essentials.
 This leaves little time, energy and resources for enjoying the fun things in life.
 We want to help you to redress this balance.

 Art Group